 If you want to be extra creative with your next school in-person fundraising event, encourage your school’s principal or a brave teacher to volunteer to be duct-taped to a wall.
 Then, buy several rolls of colorful duct tape.
 Have your courageous volunteer stand on a step stool and tape them to the wall until there’s enough tape to hold them up.
 Charge $1 per yard and let students and faculty join in on the sticky fun!

 Since the tape will trap heat, make sure to have water and a fan off to the side.
 Remember to record the event and take pictures so that everyone can look back on their fearless, duct-taped leader’s commitment.
 Not only will students love this event, but your teachers will, too!

-18. Scavenger Hunt
+21. Scavenger Hunt

-19. Scrabble Tournament
+22. Scrabble Tournament

-20. Field Day
+23. Field Day

 There are a handful of ways to raise money through this event.
-For instance, you can charge a registration fee, sell custom school t-shirts, sell refreshments, or charge admission for individual activities.
+For instance, you can charge a registration fee, sell custom school t-shirts, food, and refreshments, or charge admission for individual activities.

 Quick Fundraising Tip: Don’t forget about the biggest beneficiaries of your fundraisers—students, teachers, and alumni.
 Get them all involved, and as a result, you’ll develop stronger connections with them.

 Whether you’re in a college club or a community organization, there are a number of ways you can raise the funds you need.
 Plus, these ideas pull double-duty for promoting teamwork and bonding.
 Let’s look at a few effective fundraising events for clubs.